pluginized-protocols/libxbgp/docs/source/pluginizing_function.rst

 In the case of a `void` function, another macro is provided for you.
 Since the POST part of an insertion point is executed just before the return keyword.
 As the return keyword could appear everywhere, it is needed to explicitly change the "return" line by a macro in the case of a "returning" function.
-However, for a void function, if the "return" keyword must be summoned, then "nothing" needs to be returned from the function.
+However, for a void function, if the "return" keyword must be summoned, then "nothing" needs to be returned to the function.
 Therefore, the two macro functions to use are :

 .. code-block:: c